I've seen many people's successes and failures on this site and collected many helpful links over time.

 Spend as much time here as you can, reading the blogs, writing your own and asking questions.
 Some here have many years of helping people under our belts and we are here for no other reason but to help you quit.

 I smoked at least a pack a day for 40 years, much more when I was younger, so, I know how to smoke as well as anyone.
-I'll have been quit for 10 years this coming January 2.
+I have been quit and helping others quit for 12 years as of January 2, 2018.
 I've spent over thirty thousand hours on this and another site watching thousands and thousands of people try to quit.

 By observing, reading, and asking questions of them, I've correlated what I believe makes both the physical addiction and the psychological addiction (habit) of smoking tick.
 It is a definable process.

 Here is a link to all of Sarah's No Mans Land Blogs.